VincentLu91/PGGAN_IG_data_app/README.md

 ### Alternatively, you can access the application in development environment

+Git clone the repo.
 Dependencies are included in requirements.txt.
 To install the virtual environment, run the following:

 ```
 python3 -m venv env # or python -m venv env